GIR-pub/deepdotweb/_posts/2013/12/05/the-future-of-cyberspace-anonymity/index.md

 ---
-title: "The Future of Cyberspace Anonymity
+title: "The Future of Cyberspace Anonymity"
 ---
-2319  tag-anonymity tag-cyberspace tag-future">

 <span>Posted by: <a href="https://www.deepdotweb.com/author/admin/" title="">DeepDotWeb </a></span>
 <span>December 5, 2013</span>

-<span><a href="https://www.deepdotweb.com/2013/12/05/the-future-of-cyberspace-anonymity/#respond">Leave a comment</a></span>

 <p>In its simplest concept, anonymity is a form of protection from the possibility of retribution or retaliation.
 While major government powers and corporations see anonymity as a threat (often arguing that anonymity only serves to protect criminals), it has shielded political activists, journalists, and even investigators.
 Anonymity is a tool –a tool that can be utilized for both wholesome and nefarious purposes.</p>